The cartridge razor expertly dances between performance and convenience when it comes to shaving.

 Inclusion of 12 Refill Razors

-What we found in the reviews of countless men was the love for the included refills.
-With each razor blade able to last up to a month on a single-use, you have a year’s supply of razors included with your purchase.
+We found the love for the included refills in the reviews of countless men.
+With each razor blade able to last up to a month on a single use, you have a year’s supply of razors included with your purchase.

-This allows the MicroTouch to simply deliver a much better value when compared to other cartridge razors.
+This allows the MicroTouch to deliver a much better value when compared to other cartridge razors.